Americans with Disabilities Act (ADA) Policy

 Middlebury College is committed to providing meaningful access to students with disabilities and welcomes applications from students with disabilities.
 However, an applicant's self-identification of disabilities is at the option of the applicant and is not required.

-Admitted matriculating students with disabilities who wish to request accommodations should fill out the Special Needs Identification Form provided with their letter from the Office of the Dean of the College, and return the form to Student Accessibility Services as soon as possible.
+Admitted matriculating students with disabilities who wish to request accommodations should fill out the Special Needs Identification Form online, and return the form to Student Accessibility Services as soon as possible.
+Students may contact Student Accessibility Services for alternate formats of the Special Needs Identification Form.

 Appendix B: Special Needs Identification Form